santorsm/201n20-lab-05a/README.md

 ## Links and Resources

-This lab will have starter code provided.
+This lab had starter code provided

 ### 13 Oct 20

-- I watched the live code review prior to completion; did not reference after watching

 ## Reflections and Comments

-- Found it challenging to wrap my head around the parameter we were passing the arguments through conceptually
-  - I got myself all confused on a bunch of minutae
-- Watching the code review really helped me to gain a better understanding
-- Time-boxing made a difference, just have to remember to keep the timer volume lower
-- I do appreciate the stepped approach to introducing these items
-- Although I know we're going to get plenty of practice, this GitHub branching etc is still a bit uncomfortable
-  - I created a checklist of the steps to this point; we'll see how good my checklist dicipling is!
+ I watched the live code review prior to completion; referenced the review after several attempts to complete Problem 6 the Stretch Goal

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details